DS4PS/cpp-523-fall-2019/schedule.md

 <br>
 <br>

+## Understanding Causal Impact Without Randomized Control Trials

-In most instances, though, we don't have resources for large-scale Randomized Control Studies (they typically cost millions of dollars, are sometime unethical, and are often times not feasible - does free trade prevent war?
-How do you randomized free trade across countries?).
+In most cases we don't have resources for large-scale Randomized Control Studies.
+They typically cost millions of dollars, are sometime unethical, and are often times not feasible.
+For example, does free trade prevent war?
+How do you randomized free trade across countries?

 Statistics and econometricians have spent 75 years developing powerful regression tools that can be used with observational data and clever quasi-experimental research designs to tease out program impact when RCT's are not possible.
 The courses in the Foundations of Program Evaluation sequence build the tools to deploy these methods.